pita bread:

 2. Spread a few drops of vegetable oil over the inside of the bowl.
 Put the dough back in the bowl.
 Cover the top of the bowl with a plastic wrap.
 Leave in a warm (85 to 95 degrees Fahrenheit) place until the dough has doubled in volume.
 In a warm environment this doubling can take as little as four hours depending on the how active the sour is.
 Whole wheat flour tends to rise quickly.
 This step is called the bulk fermentation.

-3. Pour the risen dough into ten roughly equal pieces for small pitas or six roughly equal pieces for larger pitas on to parchment paper covered with a layer of wheat bran.
+3. Pour the risen dough into ten roughly equal pieces for small pitas or six roughly equal pieces for larger pitas on to parchment paper.
 The parchment paper should be on a peel placed inside a proofing box.
 Make sure the pitas are flat and do not overlap.
 They will look like pancakes.
-Because of the high moisture content (the water weight equals the flour weight, or 100% hydration in baker’s math, the dough will be like a batter.
-The purpose of this set up is that the dough is so soft and runny, it would otherwise be hard to move it into an oven.
+Because of the high moisture content (12 ounces of water to 17 ounces of flour which includes the ounce of water and of flour in the sour), or 71% hydration in baker’s math, the consistency of the dough will be between a batter and a regular dough.
+The purpose of this setup is that the dough is so soft and runny, it would otherwise be hard to move it into an oven.
 Again, the dough pieces during the second proofing should double in volume.
 This doubling may take two hours.

 5. Gently slide the parchment paper off of the peel into the oven.